kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_filtering_nd_exercise.md

 plt.legend(["Fx", "Fy", "Fz"]);
 ```

 Write a code that calculates the mean of $F_x$, but only during the weight support phase.
-We consider that the weight support phase consists in any sample where $F_z > 10$.
+We consider that the weight support phase occurs when $F_z > 10$.

 Follow these steps: